Find Affordable College Courses

 Grand Junction, CO

 Colorado Mesa University came in at #8 in this year’s edition of the Most Popular Natural Resources & Conservation Bachelor’s Degree Schools in Colorado ranking.
-Located in the city of Grand Junction, Colorado Mesa is a public school with a medium-sized student population.
+Located in the small city of Grand Junction, Colorado Mesa is a public school with a medium-sized student population.

 Of the 18 students majoring in natural resources and conservation at Colorado Mesa, 67% are male and 33% are female.